 Ensures that adequate staff and resources are available to complete the HFT project in a timely and cost effective manner (within constraints of the budget provided by DOE).

-Ensures that the HFT project has demonstrated that it meets the functional requirements.
+Ensures that the HFT project has demonstrated that it meets the CD-4 key performance parameters and deliverables.

 Ensures the work is performed safely and in compliance with the Integrated Safety Management (ISM) rules.